 If you build your email list with your target audience – people who can benefit from your products or services – you can be sure that email marketing will become a significant revenue stream for your business.

 Email marketing has been in use long before the World Wide Web, which makes email marketing the first online marketing channel.
 Email marketing has been around for a long time, and it continues to lead the pack as it comes to ROI.

 What are the 11 key benefits of email marketing?

-There are a few benefits of email marketing that make it the perfect choice for your digital marketing activities.
+These are 11 of the main benefits that make email marketing the perfect choice for your digital marketing activities.